Broadband for gaming - is it time to level up?

 - Downloadable content (DLC) - Many games get extra downloadable content after release (or in some cases, even before release).
 From extra multiplayer maps for series like Call of Duty and Halo, to fully-featured expansion packs, these can greatly enhance the game you're playing, or scratch an itch if you're desperate for more.

 - Film, TV and music - Consoles are about more than games - they've essentially become entertainment hubs.
-You can watch catch-up TV services like BBC iPlayer and All 4, rent movies and TV shows, stream flicks via Netflix and NOW TV, watch feeds of other people playing games, listen to music via services like Spotify (on PS4), browse the web, and so much more.
+You can watch catch-up TV services like BBC iPlayer and All 4, rent movies and TV shows, stream flicks via Netflix and NOW TV, access Sky channels and box sets (if you have Sky TV), watch feeds of other people playing games, listen to music via services like Spotify (on PS4), browse the web, and so much more.
 All these require a decent internet connection, and without one, you're only scratching the surface of what your machine can do.

 How fast does my internet need to be for online gaming?